Skellig Michael: Monk's Graveyard

 The Monk's Graveyard is partially collapsed and smaller than when it was in active use.
-It contains stone crosses with mostly plain inscribed decorative patterns on its west side, two of which are highly detailed and believed to be early features of the site; in total over a hundred individual stone crosses have been found on the island.
+It contains stone crosses with mostly plain, inscribed decorative patterns on its west side; two are highly detailed and believed to be early features of the site.
+In total, over a hundred individual stone crosses have been found on the island.
 There are several large orthostats on its north and west sides.
 There are two dry stone leachta on the site.
-The larger is positioned between Saint Michael's Church and the main Oratory, and is thought to pre-date both, and once had a large upright cross at its western end, which is now broken off.
+The larger is positioned between Saint Michael's Church and the main Oratory, and is thought to predate both; it once had a large upright cross at its western end, which is now broken off.
 The other is located against the monastery retaining wall at the south of the oratory.
 Human remains have been found underneath both.